Fractured Magic: Chapter Twenty-Eight

 At that, Roman smiled back.
 “Only sometimes.”

-Not long later, Unity’s team left Gallontea.
-The winding road away from Unity’s capital city led them on toward Lyryma Forest—and, beyond that, Illyon and Orean.
+Within the hour, Unity’s team finally left Gallonten behind, the road unwinding from Unity’s capital leading them on toward Lyryma Forest and, beyond that, Illyon.

 “Hurry up, Di, or we’ll leave you behind!”
 Gemma called out an open window, the whistle blowing again and cutting off anything more she had to say.